-- 118. On an operational level MPS Forensic Services (SCD4) contributes to drugs policing within the organisation by supporting enforcement and intelligence activity.
-Operational police officers are supported on a 24-hour basis at all levels of drug criminality through scene examination, photographic and fingerprint support.
-Additionally forensic examination and analysis of items seized are either conducted in-house or submitted to forensic providers. - 119.
-We were told that a lack of corporate awareness specifically regarding the significance forensics can have to tackling crime, and in particular drugs, limited MPS effectiveness.
+- 120. We were told that a lack of corporate awareness, specifically regarding the significance forensics can have to tackling crime, and in particular drugs, was highlighted as a major factor in limiting MPS effectiveness.
 The MPS has firearms databases to link crime and identify offenders but has not established a similar one for drugs.
-This limits the MPS's ability to identify how drugs appear as a feature affecting other criminality. - 120.
+This limits the MPS's ability to identify how drugs appear as a feature affecting other criminality. - 121.
+MPS Officers suggested legislation enabling the immediate identification of drugs in custody suites, similar to current alcohol level tests, was needed to make the system more cost effective.
+We were told that because the MPS struggles to respond to changes in trends and demands, this delay limits the impact to organised criminal networks, particularly, in relation to the financial profitability associated with the drugs market. - 122.
 We were told that there was a lack of corporate support for innovation and the development of resources to improve testing procedures and accuracy.
-As an example we were told of the development by the MPS, in partnership with King's College, of a tool for cocaine in-house drug testing.
+As an example, we were told of the development by the MPS, in partnership with King's College, of a tool for in-house cocaine drug testing.
 A range of kits is currently being developed to cover the five most commonly encountered drugs of abuse.
-SCD4 approached the Home Office to incorporate this within the DIP programme but this has not been followed up - 121.
-Developing products, which will enhance intelligence capability and respond to changes in technology, is a necessary element in tackling the drugs market.
+SCD4 approached the Home Office to incorporate this within the DIP programme but this was not pursued.
+Reasons for this were unclear. - 123.
+Developing products, which will enhance intelligence capability and respond to changes in technology, is a necessary element of tackling the drugs market.
 The potential for the MPS to generate additional finances to develop the role of forensics through the marketing and production of these innovative products is another aspect not pursued.